bounswe/bounswe2023group4/reports/lab_report_11.md

 * [#548](https://github.com/bounswe/bounswe2023group4/issues/548) Yigit couldn't find spare time to start annotations in mobile.
 * [#549](https://github.com/bounswe/bounswe2023group4/issues/549) Ahmet Emre could not finish this task in this week.
 He will finalize it in the upcoming week.
 * [#531](https://github.com/bounswe/bounswe2023group4/issues/531) Ali canceled this task after finding out that the Recognito library is incompatible with React.
 * [#543](https://github.com/bounswe/bounswe2023group4/issues/543) Ali spent more time than expected on this task since the use of modals was ruled out as incongruous with the annotation requirements.
+A new alternative implementation had to be realized from scratch.

 ## Your plans for the next week
 | Description | Issue | Assignee | Due | Estimated Duration |